kaloyan-marinov/goal-tracker/README.md

 In addition to that, there is another important feature that `GoalTracker` provides - namely, it allows you to create _Interval_ records, which encapsulate how much time you have spent in pursuit of each of your _Goals_.

-In summary, `GoalTracker` enables you to shine a light on the things that make excessive demands on your time so that, if need be, you can re-prioritize your _Goals_ in order to begin investing your hard-earned free time in the _Goals_ that _are truly meaningful to your own vision of life_.
+In summary, `GoalTracker` enables you to shine a light on the things that make excessive demands on your time so that, if need be, you can re-prioritize your _Goals_ in order to begin investing your hard-earned free time in the _Goals_ that are truly valuable to your own vision of life.

 # How to set up the project for local development